-After you complete the initial log-in procedure, you can configure the switch using the local browser interface.
-After you complete the initial log-in procedure, you can also change the management mode so that you configure the switch using the Insight app, or if you are an Insight Premium or Insight Pro subscriber, the Insight Cloud portal.
-For more information, see Management options on page 6.
+After you complete the initial log-in procedure, you can configure the switch using the local browser UI.
+If you are an Insight Premium or Insight Pro user, after you complete the initial log-in procedure, you can also change the management mode so that you can finish configuring the switch using the the Insight Cloud Portal or Insight app.
+For more information, see Management options on page 8.

-For more information about managing the switch using the local browser interface, including information about tools to discover the switch IP address in your network, see the user manual, which you can download from netgear.com/support/download/.
+For more information about managing the switch using the local browser UI, including tools to discover the switch IP address in your network, see the user manual.
+To find the user manual, visit netgear.com/support/download/ and enter your model number in the search box.

-For more information about NETGEAR Insight, visit netgear.com/insight and see the NETGEAR knowledge base articles at netgear.com/support.
+For more information about NETGEAR Insight, visit netgear.com/insight.
+The Insight Cloud Portal and Insight app have embedded help and are documented in multiple knowledge base articles that you can access by visiting netgear.com/support.